Professional Photography Pricing Guide (With Rate Examples)

 A lower rate restricts your ability to reinvest in your business.
 It can hinder your capacity to purchase better equipment, upgrade software, or engage in further training, all essential for growth and expansion.
 This limitation can also impact financial stability, reducing the time available for personal projects that might attract higher-paying clients.

-Overworking and burnout
+4. Overworking and Burnout

 To make up for lower earnings, you might find yourself accepting more projects than manageable, which can lead to burnout.
 This not only affects your health but can also compromise the quality of your work, potentially damaging your reputation and making it difficult to command higher rates in the future.